Augustin Thierry: Career

 Thierry enthusiastically embraced the ideals of the French Revolution and Saint Simon's vision of an ideal future society.
 He briefly became Saint-Simon's secretary and "adopted son".
 Initially he had been put off by what he perceived as the elitism of Mémoire sur le science de l'homme.
-However by 1814, having no teaching position he accepted a position as Comte's secretary.
-He collaborated with Saint Simon on De la réorganisation de la société européenne – a tract calling for the unification of Europe on the basis of a single constitution.
-However by 1817 Thierry relinquished this position to Auguste Comte.
+However, by 1814, having no teaching position he accepted a position as Saint-Simon's secretary.
+He collaborated with Saint-Simon on De la réorganisation de la société européenne – a tract calling for the unification of Europe on the basis of a single constitution.
+However, by 1817 Thierry relinquished this position to Auguste Comte.
 But whereas most of Saint-Simon's followers applied his theories to present-day matters of political economy, Thierry trod an independent path and turned to history instead.

 Thierry was also inspired by Romantic literature, such as Chateaubriand's Les Martyrs, and Walter Scott's novels.
 Though Thierry did not actually write romances, his conception of history recognised the dramatic element (for instance, Les Martyrs dramatises the clash of the Roman Empire with Early Christianity).

 Thierry's main ideas on the Germanic invasions, the Norman Conquest, the formation of the Communes, the gradual ascent of the nations towards free government and parliamentary institutions, are set forth in the articles he contributed to the Censeur européen (1817–20), and later in his Lettres sur l'histoire de France (1820).
 From Claude Charles Fauriel he learned to use primary sources; and by the aid of the Latin chronicles and the collection of Anglo-Saxon laws, he wrote Histoire de la Conquête de l'Angleterre par les Normands (History of the Conquest of England by the Normans), the appearance of which was greeted with great enthusiasm (1825).
 It was written in a style at once precise and picturesque, and was dominated by a theory of Anglo-Saxon liberty resisting the invasions of northern barbarians, and eventually reviving in the parliamentary monarchy.
 Notably, it is in this work that Thierry voices the belief that Robin Hood was a leader of the Anglo-Saxon resistance.
 His artistic talent as a writer makes the weaknesses and deficiencies of his scholarship less obvious.
+Thierry's contemporary, François Guizot, praised Histoire de la Conquête de l'Angleterre as portraying "the motives, the inclinations and impulses that stir men into action in a state of life bordering on the savage... in a truly masterly manner," and said that "[t]here is nowhere else to be found so correct a likeness of what a barbarian was, or of his course of life."
 This work, the preparation of which had required several years of hard work, cost Thierry his eyesight; in 1826 he was obliged to engage secretaries and eventually became quite blind.
 Notwithstanding, he continued to write.